Krzysztofe/laboratory_lab/README.md

 "The Laboratory Log" is a web application used to record data on chemical reactions. <br/>
 - The homepage displays the basic informations about reactions currently saved in the database. <br/>
 - After logging in, user can input reaction data using a form and display a list of all stored reactions. <br/>
-- Users can edit or delete reactions in the list of stored reactios.
+- User can edit or delete reactions in the list of stored reactios.

 ## Features
 * Comunication with database
-* HTTP Requests state messages
 * Register form, login form using firebase
 * Multistep form
 * Forms validations
 * Routing
+* HTTP requests state messages for user
 * RWD
 * Pagination
 * Animations